-While the Authority has several ongoing interrelated efforts that represent significant momentum, in light of recent Executive Orders, as well as SB 862 and SB 350, the Authority's intent in this document is to update its comprehensive sustainability policy and framework, including its commitments to:
+While the Authority has several ongoing interrelated efforts that represent significant momentum, in light of its evolution to a delivery organization, as well as recent legislation such as SB 100 and AB 262 freeent Executive Orders, as well as SB 862 and SB 350, the Authority's intent in this document is to -update its comprehensive sustainability policy and framework, including its commitments to including specifically mapping sustainability objectives to construction and operation. ÷

-- Net-zero greenhouse gas and criteria pollutant emissions in construction
+- □Net-zero greenhouse gas and criteria pollutant emissions in construction

 - Operating the system entirely on renewable energy

-- Net-Zero Energy, LEED Platinum Facilities
+- □Net-Zero Energy, LEED Platinum Facilities

-- Planning for climate change adaptation
+- □ Planning for climate change adaptation

-- Prioritizing life-cycle considerations
+- □Prioritizing life-cycle considerations

 This framework is intended to strategically identify directed, creative, cost-effective approaches to achieving the Authority's sustainability objectives.
-Specific goals provide targets toward which planning, design, and construction practices can be steered, and reinforces requirements of procurement documents.
+Specific goals provide targets toward which planning, design, and construction, and operations practices can be steered, and reinforces requirements of procurement documents.